 3.11.
 Influence of CC Concentration

 Graphene paste electrode modified with poly (adenine) indicated a significant increase in voltammetric sensitivity.
 CV was conducted by successively adding aliquots to the electrochemical cell.
 The analytical curve was obtained by the two linearities over the concentration range from 2×10-6- 8 ×10-6 M and 1×10-5- 1.5 ×10-4 M. The correlation coefficient (r) was 0.993 and 0.991 with a (Fig. 11) standard deviation (SD) of 5.303× 10-7 and 1.726×10-7, respectively.
 The linear regression equation was obtained to be; Ipa (A) = 8.10×10-5+1.460 C (M).
-Using the relation 3 SD/m and 10 SD/m (where, SD is the slope of the blank solution and m is the voltammetric sensitivity of the curve), the obtained values of limit of detection (LOD) and limit of quantification (LOQ) were 2.4×10-7 M and 9.1×10-7 M. Comparisons of the results from the different published paper methods are shown in Table 1 [42-50].
+Using the relation 3 SD/m and 10 SD/m (where, SD is the standard deviation of the blank solution and m is the voltammetric sensitivity of the curve), the obtained values of limit of detection (LOD) and limit of quantification (LOQ) were 2.4×10-7 M and 9.1×10-7 M. Comparisons of the results from the different published paper methods are shown in Table 1 [42-50].